-Communities are becoming more engaged than ever with their energy, from hosting projects, education initiatives and energy efficiency programmes, to reaping the benefits of local developments.
+Communities are becoming more engaged than ever with their energy, from hosting projects, education initiatives and energy efficiency programmes, to developing joint venture initiatives and reaping the benefits of local developments.

 There are exciting opportunities open to those looking to generate their own power, and for those looking to develop local community schemes such as the successful Westmill Wind Farm, which is 100 per cent community owned.